-Water Quality Testing was completed 2 times on Walled Lake in 2018 at 3 different locations around the lake.
+Water Quality Testing was completed 2 times on Walled Lake in 2019 at 3 different locations around the lake.
 Of the parameters tested, Temperature, Dissolved Oxygen, Secchi Disk, and pH were sampled while on the lake.
 Chlorophyll α , Nitrate-N, Phosphorus, Alkalinity, and Conductivity were sampled by sending the water in sample bottles to an independent laboratory, White Water Associates located in Amasa, MI, where the analysis was ran.

 A well known limnologist named Wally Fusilier developed a grading scale for various parameters of water quality.
-Data collected in 2018 is shown below and given a grade based on Fusilier's scale.
+Data collected in 2019 is shown below and given a grade based on Fusilier's scale.
 Additionally, historical data and parameter descriptions are provided at the end of this report.

-Because herbicide treatment of aquatic vegetation has occurred on Walled Lake, it should be noted that the application of herbicide no direct impact to the water quality of Walled Lake.
+Because herbicide treatment of aquatic vegetation has occurred on Walled Lake, it should be noted that the application of herbicide has no direct impact to the water quality of Walled Lake.

-Overall in 2018 based on the analysis results, Walled Lake had a standard year.
+Overall in 2019 based on the analysis results, Walled Lake's water quality remained consistent with years past.
 In both the spring and the fall Walled Lake had an average grade B for all 3 sites.
-The historically high conductivity did not change this year either.
-All of the values are constant with years past, nothing stands out as being unique this year.
+All of the values are constant with years past.
+Conductivity and alkalinity were slightly lower than what has been observed recently, but only just.
 Walled Lake looks great.